-The split loads will be updated using the same principle, whereby they will exclude the worst 5% of heating loads and the worst 5% of cooling loads, extrapolated from historical data recorded in the Australian Housing Data portal.
+The split loads will be updated using the same principle, whereby they will exclude the worst 5% of houses, based on the historical data recorded in the Australian Housing Data portal.

-For almost 30 years, the Nationwide House Energy Rating Scheme (NatHERS) (www.NatHERS.gov.au) has provided energy performance ratings for new Australian homes, making them more energy efficient and comfortable to live in.
+For almost 30 years, NatHERS has provided energy performance ratings for new Australian homes, making them more energy efficient and comfortable to live in.

 Scorecard assessors are accredited by government.
 They have existing qualifications and/or skills and experience and undertake training before passing an exam to become accredited.
 Assessors are not employed by government and set their own fees.